 Repeat business is built on exceptional service and personal relationships between your reps and the customer.

-By becoming a trusted personal contact, reps can demonstrate their knowledge, skills and professionalism therefore increasing your customer lifetime value.
+By becoming a trusted personal contact, reps can demonstrate their knowledge, skills, and professionalism, therefore, increasing your customer lifetime value.
 Not only does this raise NPS, but it also helps set your business apart from the competition before the client is even thinking about making a purchase.

 Putting it all together

-Customer-centric strategies aren’t rocket science – you just need to focus everything you do on improving the customer experience.
+A customer-centric strategy isn’t rocket science – you just need to focus everything you do on improving the customer experience.